augelloantonio/buyit/README.md

     - Used as Ide to develop the code.

 - [Python](https://www.python.org)
-    - The project use **Python** as developing language to build Travel Around and as a server side/back-end language.
+    - The project use **Python** as developing language to build BuyIt Platform and as a server side/back-end language.

 - [Django](https://www.djangoproject.com/)
     - The project use **Django** as Python Web Framework.